faizahmalek/retail-automotive-analysis/README.md

 - What is the order cancellation rate?

 ## Key Insights
-- Revenue is concentrated in a few product lines
+-Revenue is concentrated in a small number of product lines, particularly Classic ---Cars and Vintage Cars.
-- Certain regions consistently outperform others
-- Sales show clear seasonal trends
+-The EMEA and North America regions contribute the majority of total revenue.
+-Sales exhibit seasonal patterns with higher performance in specific months and quarters.
-- A small group of customers contributes a large share of revenue
+-A small group of customers accounts for a significant portion of total revenue.
+-Order cancellations exist but represent a relatively small share of total orders.

 ## Deliverables
 - Cleaned dataset